 With over three and a half billion daily Google searches, it’s fair to assume that a few bugs might pop up from time to time.
 To stay on top of these bugs, Google hires independent contractors to work as search engine evaluators.
 (Naturally, you will need familiarity with SEO.)

 On average, you can expect to make around $12 to $15 per hour as a search engine evaluator.
+It’s not the most known, but it’s a viable online way to make money.

 How to get started: